DIGS

 At Hippos, archaeologists have uncovered the extraordinary remains of a large, well-planned Greco-Roman city, complete with a main colonnaded street (the decumanus maximus), a broad rectangular-shaped forum, Roman fortifications, luxurious public baths, and major temples dating to both the Hellenistic and Roman periods.
 More recently, excavations have brought to light the Roman-period odeon, a Roman basilica, as well as the remains of at least seven different churches built on the site during the Byzantine period.

-In the 2024 season, the team will continue exploring the segment of a cardio (main street) and its surrounding neighborhood with mosaics and plaster installations, and the Roman-period theater.
+In the 2025 season, the team will continue exploring the segment of a cardo (a side street) and its surrounding neighborhood with mosaics and plaster installations, and the city’s cathedral.

 Sea of Galilee, Northern Israel

-Volunteers will be lodged in the hostel of Kibbutz Ein Gev, on the shore of the Sea of Galilee, about a 5-minute drive from the site.
+Participants will be lodged in the hostel of Kibbutz Ein Gev, on the shore of the Sea of Galilee, a 5-minute drive from the site.
 The kibbutz is a 20-minute drive from Tiberias and a one-hour drive from Haifa.
 There are 2-4 occupants in each room with shared facilities.
 It is possible to arrange a single room for an extra fee (ask us in advance) with shared facilities.
 All rooms are air-conditioned and have wi-fi access.
 Linens and towels are provided.
 Free-of-charge collective laundry services are available once a week.
+Three meals a day are provided.

 Michael Eisenberg: University of Haifa and the German Protestant Institute of Archaeology